maheshwaghmare/editor-file-search/README.md

 # Editor File Search

->Note: It works only with "4.9"
+>Note: It works only with WordPress version "4.9"

 Search field in the WordPress Plugin &amp; Theme Editor window.